ProdigyXable/Extensions-XableSessionTimer/README.md

 		- Extension Version
 		- How to reproduce the crash
 		- Files as necessary
-		- Any other important informationf
+		- Any other important information